UBC-MOAD/moad_tools/README.rst

     :target: https://www.apache.org/licenses/LICENSE-2.0
     :alt: Licensed under the Apache License, Version 2.0

-The UBC EOAS MOAD Group Tools package and documentation are copyright 2018-2020 by the `UBC EOAS MOAD Group`_ and The University of British Columbia.
+The UBC EOAS MOAD Group Tools package and documentation are copyright 2018 – present by the `UBC EOAS MOAD Group`_ and The University of British Columbia.

 They are licensed under the Apache License, Version 2.0. https://www.apache.org/licenses/LICENSE-2.0